Provide an easy way to create a scatterplot layer on the map (Bubble map option in MapTool)

 Right now, Weave just interpolates the size based on the minimum and maximum values of the data, regardless of the sign.
 If you want a different behavior, please add a feature request.
 Thanks.

-#9 Updated by Andy Dufilie about 5 years ago
+#9 Updated by Andy Dufilie over 5 years ago

 - Subject changed from Bubble map option in MapTool to Provide an easy way to create a scatterplot layer on the map (Bubble map option in MapTool)